 As a child, one of my favorite fall meals was a good ole’ porkchopsh and appleshaushe (insert obligatory Humphrey Bogart impression).
 It’s a classic fall dish, and it was my grandmother’s specialty.
 But one of my great pleasures in life is taking old, tired classics (delicious, but tired) and putting my own spin on them to make them modern and fresh.
 Enter mustard and thyme rubbed pork tenderloin with apple and fennel saute!
 That’s right, folks.
-It’s not your mama’s (or grand-mama’s) pork chops and applesauce.
+It’s not your mama’s pork tenderloin recipe.

 This recipe is what I lovingly refer to as a “fancy fake-out”